Welcome to Xander Wang’s homepage!

 Dr. Wang’s research is mainly focused on regional climate modeling (with PRECIS, WRF, and RegCM), climate downscaling, hydrological modeling and flooding risk analysis, energy systems modeling under climate change, climate change impact assessment and adaptation studies, GIS, spatial modeling and analysis, big data analysis and visualization.
 He is the developer and maintainer of Climate Change Data Portal (CCDP, available at http://ccdp.network) which is aimed to provide free and easy access to the latest climate data to help improve our understanding of future climate change at regional and local scales.
 The current version of CCDP contains four separate sub portals: Canada CCDP (http://canadaccdp.ca), China CCDP (http://chinaccdp.org), Ontario CCDP (http://ontarioccdp.ca), and Prairie CCDP (http://prairieccdp.ca).
 Since its initial launch in January 2014, CCDP has received more than 50,000 downloading requests from over 600 registered users around the world.
 In addition, Ontario CCDP has been recommended as the a top source for climate data in Ontario by Ontario Centre for Climate Impacts and Adaptation Resources (see http://www.climateontario.ca/CData.php).

 Dr. Wang is also the developer and maintainer of rSCA which is an R open-source package for multivariate modeling and clustering (available at https://cran.r-project.org/package=rSCA).
-According to the latest statistics from RDocumentation (https://www.rdocumentation.org/packages/rSCA/versions/2.1), rSCA has received over 100 monthly direct downloads.
+A free tool for plotting the cluster trees generated by rSCA (named rSCA Tree Generator) is also developed by Dr. Wang and made available to the public at: https://rscatree.weebly.com.
+According to the latest statistics from CRAN, rSCA has received over 170 direct downloads on average each month.